 - a.
 The primary government is financially accountable if it appoints a voting majority of the organization's governing body and (1) it is able to impose its will on that organization or (2) there is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens on, the primary government. - b.
 The primary government is financially accountable if a special purpose district is fiscally dependent on the primary government and there is a potential for the special purpose district to provide specific financial benefits to, or impose specific financial burdens on, the primary government, regardless of whether the special purpose district has (1) a separately elected governing board, (2) a governing board appointed by higher level of government, or (3) a jointly appointed board. - c.
-The primary government is financially accountable for a legally separate organization if the primary government's holding of a majority equity interest in that organization does not meet the definition of an investment. - 4.1.1.220 Most organizations determined to be component units under the Statement 14 should be included in the financial reporting entity by discrete presentation that is, by presentation in one or more columns separate from the financial data of the primary government.
-However, some component units may, in substance, be the same as the primary government and should be reported as part of the reporting entity that is, the component unit's balances and transactions are reported in a manner similar to those of the primary government, by blending.
-It is likely that an organization considered to be a component unit under existing standards and blended will continue to be considered a component unit under the Statement 14; however, according to the Statement 14, that component unit will probably be reported by discrete presentation.
+The primary government is financially accountable for a legally separate organization if the primary government holds a majority equity interest in an organization that does not meet the definition of an investment. - 4.1.1.220 Component units should be reported in the financial statements of the primary government by either discrete presentation or blended presentation based on.
+Discrete presentation involves reporting the component unit in separate columns on the government wide statements.
+Blended presentation involves reporting the component unit's balances and transactions as if they were part of the primary government in both the fund level and government wide statements.

 The following flowchart will help to determine the reporting status of an organization.
-Refer to the Statement's Glossary for definitions of the various terms.
+Refer to GASB Codification section 2100 for definitions of the various terms.